NelsonPython/tuningGuides/DeepLearning.md

 ## Introduction

-This guide is for users who are already familiar with Deep Learning with [Intel® AVX512](https://www.intel.com/content/www/us/en/architecture-and-technology/avx-512-animation.html) and [Intel® Deep Learning Boost](https://www.intel.com/content/www/us/en/artificial-intelligence/deep-learning-boost.html).
+This guide is for users who are already familiar with deep learning using [Intel® AVX512](https://www.intel.com/content/www/us/en/architecture-and-technology/avx-512-animation.html) and [Intel® Deep Learning Boost](https://www.intel.com/content/www/us/en/artificial-intelligence/deep-learning-boost.html).
 It provides recommendations for configuring hardware and software that will provide the best performance in most situations.
-However, please note that we rely on the users to carefully consider these settings for their specific scenarios, since Deep Learning with Intel® AVX512 and Intel® Deep Learning Boost can be deployed in multiple ways.
+However, please note that we rely on the users to carefully consider these settings for their specific scenarios, since these tools can be deployed in multiple ways.

 The 3 Generation Intel&reg; Xeon&reg; Scalable Processor platform has the following advantages:

-- Speedy processing of memory-intensive workloads and 3D-CNN topologies used in medical imaging, GAN, seismic analysis, genome sequencing, etc.
+- Speedy processing of memory-intensive workloads such as 3D-CNN topologies used in medical imaging, GAN, seismic analysis, genome sequencing, etc.
-- A simple numactl command can be used for flexible core control and is suitable for real-time inference even when the number of batches is small
+- Leveraging the simple ` numactl ` command for flexible core control and real-time inference even when the number of batches is small
-- Supported by a powerful ecosystem
-- Cost effective distributed training on large-scale clusters used to perform computations directly at the data source in order to avoid the additional costs of redundant data storage and expensive cache mechanisms that are usually required for the training of scaled architecture.
+- Cost-effective distributed training on large-scale clusters used to perform computations directly at the data source in order to avoid the additional costs of redundant data storage and expensive cache mechanisms
-- Supports multiple types of workloads (HPC/BigData/AI) on the same cluster to achieve better TCO
+- Multiple types of workloads (HPC/BigData/AI) are supported on the same cluster to achieve better TCO
 - SIMD acceleration
 - The same infrastructure can be used for training and inference

-These stages are involved in development and deployment of a typical deep learning application:
+- An active ecosystem full of developers, experts, and learners

+### Development and Deployment Stages

+A typical deep learning application has these stages:

 ![Neural Compressor Architecture](/content/dam/develop/external/us/en/images/neuralCompressorArchitecture.png)